 In an effort to cut through today’s imperfect digital application process, and more specifically the 350,000+ submissions that Spotify receives annually, I created the “Love Letters to Spotify” campaign.
 Incorporating references to some of their recent brand campaigns and ensuring that I was simultaneously delivering value to Spotify, I chose to feature lyrics from songs discovered on their curated playlists and turn them into OOH love letters.
 Over the course of one week I posted the creative in the surrounding areas of their New York offices and on an Instagram account created for this campaign, ensuring the guerrilla media had a digital compliment offering more context about my intention.

-While I have yet to hear directly from Spotify, the campaign didn’t go unnoticed, initially being featured on Moneyish and then being picked up by The New York Post.
+While I never heard directly from Spotify, the campaign didn’t go unnoticed, initially being featured on Moneyish and then being picked up by The New York Post.